ateeqdev/web3_of_the_day/README.md

 One thing dumb or too technical about blockchain daily

+#### Fab 12, 2022 (Day 40): Hashed TimeLock Contracts (HTLCs)

+Special type of smart contract where receivers have to enter the passphrase and claim the payment.
+If they don't claim within a specified timeframe, they loose the funds.

 #### Fab 11, 2022 (Day 39): Why Bitcoin is not mainstream?

 It takes almost an hour for a transaction to be verified